dgodovich/personal_logseq/pages/Fat2 and Lar Define a Basally Localized Planar Signaling System Controlling Collective Cell Migration.md

 - Lar is at the leading edge, Fat2 is trailing
 - Fat2 deficient epithelia do not migrate, but Lar do
 	- just worse
+- Fat2 is non-cell-autonomous
+	- acts through Lar at the leading edge
 -